Chardonnay Crackers

 - Roll out dough to ¼-inch thickness between 2 pieces of parchment paper

-- Using a butter knife or a pizza cutter, cut dough into 2 inch squares
+- Using a pizza cutter, cut dough into 2-inch squares

 - Serve